Bloodhound (missile): Flight testing

 In 1952 the design was accepted by the Combined United Kingdom/Australia Committee for Trials.
 A prototype of the new layout was built and flown in Wales as the 1/4-scale XTV-1, powered by three 5-inch boosters strapped together.
 This demonstrated that the overall length with the booster attached would be a significant problem in the field.

 In response, the original booster was re-designed as a series of four smaller rockets designed to "wrap around" the missile fuselage.
 This layout was tested on the 1/3 scale XTV-2, the full-sized but unpowered XTV-3 that tested the new boosters, and finally the full-sized and powered XTV-4.
 The final modification, first tested on the XTV-3, was to replace the four rear fins with two larger ones, which allowed the four booster motors to be mounted on a common ring, ensuring they separated in different directions.
 This resulted in the definitive XTV-5.

-As the design matured, the engine requirements were finalized.
+As the design matured, the engine requirements were finalised.
 The resulting Bristol Thor was originally designed in conjunction with Boeing, which had extensive experience with the similar engines of the BOMARC missile.
 Testing of the prototype production versions, known as XRD (eXperimental Red Duster), moved to the Woomera range in South Australia in mid-1953.
 These proved very disappointing due to ramjet problems, which were traced to the use of a flare as an ignition source inside the engine.
 This was replaced with an igniter design provided by the National Gas Turbine Establishment and the problems were quickly sorted out.
 Firings against GAF Jindivik target aircraft started in 1956, and eventually 500 tests of all of the designs were completed before it entered service.

 Guidance was semi-automatic, with the targets initially identified by existing early warning radar sites and then handed off to the Bloodhound sites for local detection and attack.
 This was handled by the truck-mounted Type 83 "Yellow River" pulse radar system that could be fairly easily jammed and was vulnerable to ground "clutter", thus degrading low-level capability.

 By the time Bloodhound was ready for deployment, the solid-fuelled Red Shoes, now known as the English Electric Thunderbird, was proving successful and the British Army dropped its orders for the Bloodhound in favour of the Thunderbird.
 The Bloodhound Mk 1 entered British service in 1958, and was selected for the Royal Australian Air Force (RAAF) in November of that year.
 Deployment of the Bloodhound Mk.
 I began in 1958, initially to provide protection for the RAF's V bomber bases.
 Australian deployments started in January 1961.

 Although the Bloodhound was successful technically, Government auditors found that Ferranti had made far larger profits than projected from the Bloodhound I contract.
 Sir John Lang chaired an inquiry into the matter.
 Ferranti Chairman, Sebastian de Ferranti, agreed to pay back £4.25 million to the government in 1964.